justin-napolitano/resume/_sources/index.rst.txt

    <hr>

-.. topic:: Emotions and Decision Making

-    Dr. Tom Dolan focuses the interaction between emotions and the behavior of political agents.
-My role in this project was to code the sentiment of sentences collected during a parliamentary debate to determine the emotional states of parliamentarians prior to the invasion of Iraq.

 Sentiment Analysis:
     * Coded data according to sentiment of sentences of UK parliamentarians prior to the invasion of Iraq.